Melwood CEO Testifies Before U.S. Commission on Civil Rights Calling for Abolishment of Subminimum Wage Laws

 minimum wage for the same work as their typically abled colleagues

-Today more than 420,000 Americans of differing abilities make less than the minimum wage and are forced to participate in biannual Time Trials, the result of which determines their pay rate.
+Today more than 420,000 Americans with disabilities make less than the minimum wage and are forced to participate in biannual Time Trials, the result of which determines their pay rate.
 These Time Trials are often criticized because they do not focus on a person as an individual with dignity, but instead only serve to remind employees about their disability and promote unethical wage discrimination.
 Even those who consistently pass the Time Trials often experience anxiety and shame from being treated differently and watching coworkers fail and suffer decreases in pay.

 Friday’s hearing, entitled “Subminimum Wages: Impacts on the Civil Rights of People with Disabilities” was an opportunity for Melwood to join with other disability rights advocates and thought leaders to discuss both the financial and personal impacts of 14(c).
 At the hearing, DeSantis called for the U.S. Department of Labor to join with states like Alaska, Maryland, Vermont and New Hampshire to abolish the 14(c) certification nationwide.